Finding the best women’s Western riding boots can be a lot easier than you think.

-The best tip that I’ll give is that don’t buy the first thing that you see.
-Take some time to decide which type of western riding boot is for you.
+The best tip that I’ll give is don’t buy the first thing that you see.
+Take some time to decide which type of Western riding boot is for you.

 Some cowgirls love the higher shaft while some prefer the shorter shaft.

 Remember, even if you LOVE the look, make sure you LOVE the feel too otherwise you will regret it.